 You want journalists to help you share an important company announcement with their readers.
 Are press releases still the way to go?
-Fit Small Business compiled the latest press release statistics, including that 74% of journalists prefer press releases over any other form of submitted content.
+Fit Small Business compiled the latest press release statistics.
+They found that 74% of journalists prefer press releases vs. other forms of content.

 Does that mean that 74% of journalists want your press release?
 Not exactly.
 To reach top publishers, you need a strong press release strategy.

 We’re here to share our top tips on how to send out a press release and get noticed by top publishers.
-Read on to learn the secret to effective PR campaigns according to our top press release experts at eReleases.
+Below, learn the secret to effective PR campaigns.

 Have you ever seen a really great press release and wondered what made it work?
-Here are some of the top three tips ways to craft a compelling press release that will capture the attention of journalists and their audience.
+Here are the top three ways to craft a compelling press release.

 Press releases are designed to announce a specific change or upcoming event to your clients or consumers.
 When you’re sharing any piece of news, you need to include:

-You should also make it easy for readers to get any additional information they may want.
+You should also make it easy for readers to get any other information they may want.
 For example, you might include a backlink to a longer informational piece on your website.

 There’s a big difference between editorial coverage and press release coverage.
-Your press release isn’t the place to share every detail or decision that went into the event that you’re announcing.
+Your press release isn’t the place to share every detail.

-Ultimately, your reader should be able to skim your press release and come away knowing everything you need them to know.
-Research in Science Direct shows that the average reader reads less than 250 words per minute, and that’s about how long you can expect readers to stay tuned into your article.
+Your reader should be able to skim your press release and end up knowing everything you need them to know.
+Research shows that the average reader reads less than 250 words per minute.
+One minute’s about how long you can expect readers to stay tuned into your article.

 There are some industry standards you should meet in every press release you write.
 For example, your press release should: